stfxecutables/df-analyze/docs/arguments.md

                         to default to a number of common locations (/Users/derekberger, the current working directory /Users/derekberger/Documents/Antigonish/df-analyze, or a temporary directory).

+  --no-preds
+                        Do not compute univariate predictions, and thus do not filter features based on univariate predictive utility.
+Useful for datasets with over 1 million samples and a large (e.g. 30+) number of features, where even scikit-learn SGDClassifer and SGDRegressor are often too slow / expensive.
   --verbosity VERBOSITY

                         Controls amount of output to stdout and stderr.
 Options: